nyoungstudios/alfa/README.md

 The schema for the install list text file can be found [here](docs/InstallListSchema.md).

-### Inspiration
+### Running the program

-If you want to install my config, you can run this from the repo's root directory:
+To install your config, run the install script from the repo's root directory.
+Here is what the command would look like if you want to install my config:

 ```shell
 ./install.sh -c configs/nathaniel/config.toml -f configs/nathaniel/install_list.txt -e -r